NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/OSMAgent/README.md

     - `reliedAddress`: the relied address.

 - MakerDAO-OSM-4
-  - Fired when `poke` method from MegaPoker contract is not called in the first ten minutes of an hour.
+  - Fired when `poke` method from the MegaPoker contract is not called in the first ten minutes of an hour.
   - Severity is always set to "critical".
   - Type is always set to "unknown".
   - The metadata contains: